trace2798/outerbase-command-notion/README.md

 | `build`         | To build your application                |
 | `start`         | Starts a production  instance of the app |

- "postinstall": "prisma generate" is required if you want to deploy your site.

-## For integrating Notion with Outerbase I have wrote a very detailed article on [hashnode](https://shreyas-chaliha.hashnode.dev/integrating-notion-with-outerbase)
+## For integrating Notion with Outerbase I have wrote a very detailed article on [Hashnode](https://shreyas-chaliha.hashnode.dev/integrating-notion-with-outerbase)